thrasher-corp/gocryptotrader/engine/fee_manager.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

 ## Current Features for Fee manager
-The purpose of this component is to sychronize the account fees for the supplied credentials stored in config including:
+The purpose of this component is to synchronize the account fees for the supplied credentials stored in config including:
 + Update and store maker and taker trading fees
 + Update and store exchange withdrawal and deposit transfer fees
 + Update and store bank withdrawal and deposit transfer fees